Cnuas members

 Louis Stewart, the recipient of an honorary doctorate from Trinity College Dublin, began his international career in 1968 when he was awarded the special jury prize at the Montreaux International Jazz Festival.
 Shortly thereafter he began working with Benny Goodman, an association that lasted three years, and gave way to an extended and prominent period with the late, great, English saxophonist/flautist Tubby Hayes.

 1994 as a member of the Shearing trio, he featured for a week opposite Tommy Flanagan’s trio in The Blue Note in New York.
-This led to an association - still active- with Peter Washington and Lewis Nash which has included a week-long enagement, as leader, at the legendary Village Vanguard NYC (with the masterful Richard Wyands in the piano chair, and, for that particular week, Kenny Washington, drums, substituting for Lewis Nash).
+This led to an association with Peter Washington and Lewis Nash which included a week-long engagement, as leader, at the legendary Village Vanguard NYC.

 He was awarded an honorary doctorate by Trinty College Dublin in 1998.